Astros vs. Rays Player Props Betting Odds

-Oddsmakers have listed player props for Kyle Tucker, Wander Franco and others when the Houston Astros host the Tampa Bay Rays at Minute Maid Park on Saturday at 7:15 PM ET.
+The Houston Astros host the Tampa Bay Rays at Minute Maid Park on Sunday at 2:10 PM ET.
+Those looking to place a player prop wager can find odds for Kyle Tucker, Wander Franco and others in this game.

 Bet on this matchup or its props with BetMGM!